lucan8/name-generator/README.md

 - **Full Name**.
 Easily append one or more names and surnames to generate a full name with an intuitive API.

+- **Deterministic Generation**.
+The user is capable of seeding the random generator.

+- **ISO 2-Letter Code**.
+API allowing requests through countries 2-Letter code along the library enum.

 - **Countries Supported**.
 Currently, the following countries are supported by the library and contain a relevant database (unchecked countries are currently lacking or contain an incomplete database):
   - [X] Australia
   - [X] Argentina